Bulbancha Residencies

 Monique Verdin – Artist, United Houma Nation

-We are pleased to announce 2023/24 Bulbancha Residencies residents: D.D Dubois and Tanner Menard.
+We are pleased to announce 2023/24 Bulbancha Residencies residents: Tanner Menard and Maaliyah Papillion, as nominated and selected by a subcommittee of former indigenous resident artists.*

 Tanner Menard is a poet, composer and Kundalini Yoga teacher.
 He is the founder of UBU Yogic Tech, an online kundalini coaching studio that works with artists to build creative and help humanity evolve.
 He is working on a PhD in Creative Writing at the University of Louisiana at Lafayette.
 Tanner will be writing and working on UBU Yogic Tech coursework.